damn-dvlpr/todoList/README.md

 Presenting to you a simple, but interactive TodoList app which caters to the basic functions.
-Its responsive and is mobile friendly.
+It's responsive and is mobile friendly.
 HOW TO USE:

 1: Press the edit button to add a new Todo, and make a whole list of them.